lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 =============================
 Exit URL
 =============================
-Must enter a URL.
-After the participant has completed the study, they will be automatically redirected to the exit URL.
-Typically this is just `https://lookit.mit.edu/`
+After the participant has completed an internal study, they will be automatically redirected to the exit URL.
+Most studies will leave the default value, sending families to their study history page once a study finishes.
+Not to be confused with the study URL for external studies (see below!)

 ====================================
 Participant eligibility description